Índice Bovespa

-The Bovespa Index (Índice Bovespa), best known as Ibovespa is the benchmark index of about 92 stocks traded on the B3 (Brasil Bolsa Balcão), accounting for the majority of trading and market capitalization in the Brazilian stock market.
-It is weighted measurement index.
+The Bovespa Index (Índice Bovespa), best known as Ibovespa is the benchmark index of about 86 stocks traded on the B3 (Brasil Bolsa Balcão), accounting for most trading and market capitalization in the Brazilian stock market.
+It is a weighted measurement index.

 Overview

 The index is a total return index composed by a theoretical portfolio as follows:

 Selection criteria: Being amongst the eligible stocks that account for 85% in descending order by individual tradability ratio (IN); Traded in 95% of the trading sessions; 0.1% of the value traded on the cash equity market (round lots); and must not be a penny stock.
 It is weighted by free float.

 It is revised on a 4-month portfolio cycle in January, May, and September.
 On average, the components of Ibovespa represent 70% of all the stock value traded.

 Its index number represents the present value of a portfolio begun on 2 January 1968, with a starting value of 100 and taking into account share price increases plus the reinvestment of all dividends, subscription rights that the constant's bonus stocks received.